mauriciomoccelin/neutralize-mock-server/README.md

 # neutralize-mock-server
-Alternative to mock REST API1's using Node JS with Express
+Alternative to mock REST API's using Node JS with Express